TanSento/Personal_DigitalTwinWebsite/README.md

 ---

-## 1) What You Built
+## 1) What Has Been Built

-You now have a modern personal website built with Next.js that includes:
+This is modern personal website built with Next.js that includes:

 - A premium landing page with sections like About, Career Journey, Projects, and Credentials
 - A "Digital Twin" chat box where visitors can ask questions about your background